 Norwood 3 Vertex (Crown Thinning)

-In some cases, hair loss is not limited to the front.
-Thinning can also appear at the crown area, known as Norwood 3 vertex or Norwood stage 3 vertex.
-This may start as mild thinning but can become more visible over time.
+In some instances, hair loss does not confine itself only to the front of the head.
+It can also appear in the crown area, known as Norwood 3 Vertex or Norwood stage 3 vertex.
+This may begin as mild thinning but can become more visible over time.

 Am I Norwood 3?
 A Quick Self-Check